 Are roses herbs?
 Most would immediately say no, but if you learn of their importance in Middle Eastern and Indian cuisine, you will understand why the International Herb Association (IHA) made roses an official herb in 2012.

 Roses have been cultivated for centuries for culinary uses.
 Rose petals are often used in the same way that many herbs are, the petals are dried and used in tea, or they can infuse various liquids, which are then used to flavor other foods and drinks or used medicinally.
 Rosewater is probably the most popular culinary use and is added to all kinds of sweets and confectionary items in the Middle East, Persia, and India.

 Rose syrup made with sugar is also popular in France.
 The petals can be candied to decorate cakes and pastries, and creams infused with the flavor of roses are a popular filling for gourmet chocolates in England.
 Roses are almost always used in sweet culinary applications, but there are always exceptions.
 One traditional savory herb mixture is ras el hanout a spice mixture from North Africa; it is used in chicken and lamb tagines, as a rub for grilled meats, or stirred into couscous or rice.
 It includes about 12 different spices like cumin, cardamom, cinnamon, turmeric, ginger, and chili peppers…and of course, crushed rose petals.

 How To Eat Roses

-All rose petals are edible, but the best roses to use for culinary purposes are the ones that are most fragrant.
-I find roses to taste rather sweet (big surprise!) and they are also incredibly soothing.
+All rose petals are edible, but the best roses to use for culinary purposes are the most fragrant ones.
+I find roses to taste rather sweet (big surprise!), and they are also incredibly soothing.
 However, even roses without fragrance can add vibrant color to a wide variety of dishes.
 Some quick rules of thumb when eating roses:

 - Do not eat roses from a florist shop.
 These roses are grown for their beauty and therefore have likely been sprayed with pesticides.